 Organizations should forward counterfeit or unlawfully altered currency directly to their local U.S. Secret Service office.
 If the Federal Reserve Banks detect counterfeit or unlawfully altered currency in an organization’s deposit, it is forwarded to the Secret Service, and the organization is charged for the difference.

 Employees preparing currency for deposit with the Federal Reserve Banks should reference the following Deposit Quality Standards periodically to ensure your organization is following the proper procedures.

 Currency Deposit Quality Standards:

 For details about currency depositing procedures, please refer to the Cash Services Manual of Procedures.
 To view examples of correct and incorrect deposit procedures, please refer to the Deposit Visual Reference Guide.

-In accordance with the Federal Reserve’s Recirculation Policy, which has been in effect since March 2006, institutions should carefully review their deposit and order practices to avoid cross-shipping or, in cases where cross-shipping is necessary, plan for payment of a Recirculation Fee.
+In accordance with the Federal Reserve’s Recirculation Policy, organizations should carefully review their deposit and order practices to avoid cross-shipping or, in cases where cross-shipping is necessary, plan for payment of a Recirculation Fee.

-As of July 2007, a cross-shipping fee is charged to institutions that deposit fit $10 or $20 notes at a Reserve Bank and then order the same denomination, above a de minimis amount, during the same business week within a Federal Reserve Bank Zone or Sub-zone.
+A cross-shipping fee is charged to organizations that deposit fit $10 or $20 notes at a Federal Reserve Bank and then order the same denomination, above a de minimis amount, during the same business week within a Federal Reserve Bank Zone or Sub-zone.